-Some criteria must be fulfilled for a person to be included in a clinical trial.
-There may also be criteria that exclude someone from participating.
-These strict criteria are chosen by the company carrying out the trial and their clinical advisors to protect the safety of the trial participants and to give the trial the best chance of demonstrating if a therapy works.
+Some criteria must be fulfilled for a person to be included in a clinical trial (eligibility or inclusion criteria).
+There may also be criteria that exclude someone from participating (exclusion criteria).
+These strict criteria are chosen by the company carrying out the trial and their clinical advisors and in consultation with regulatory authorities to protect the safety of the trial participants and to give the trial the best chance of demonstrating if a therapy works.
 A carefully designed clinical trial that proves a therapy to be safe and effective offers the best chance of getting regulatory approval and allowing more patients to access the therapy.